wp-plugins/design-approval-system/readme.txt

 = Join us on Facebook! =
 Don't get left behind!
 Make sure you "Like" our [Facebook](http://www.facebook.com/DesignApprovalSystem) for News, Updates, and Coupons!
 See our [Facebook](http://www.facebook.com/DesignApprovalSystem) for Details.

-If you would like to create an extension or theme for our plugin we would be happy to review it!
+If you'de like to create an extension or theme for our plugin we would be happy to review it!
 Please contact us for more info.

   **DISClAIMER:** SlickRemix **DOES NOT** code for IE. If it works awesome, if not we highly suggest one of the following modern browsers: [Google Chrome](https://www.google.com/intl/en/chrome/browser/), [Safari](http://www.apple.com/safari/) or [Firefox](http://www.mozilla.org/en-US/firefox/).